 Replace the Dutch-processed cocoa powder called for in your recipe with an equal amount of unsweetened cocoa powder.
 Then, knock back the acidity by adding 1/8 teaspoon of baking soda for every 3 tablespoons of cocoa powder used.

-With that small tweak, unsweetened cocoa powder should perform much like Dutch-process in the recipe, thought the finished recipe may be a bit lighter in color.
+By adding baking soda to unsweetened cocoa, you are neutralizing the acid in the cocoa, so it doesn't interact unfavorably with the other ingredients in the recipe.
+With that small tweak, unsweetened cocoa powder should perform much like Dutch-processed cocoa powder in the recipe, though the finished recipe may be a bit lighter in color.

 Alternatively, you can replace the baking powder called for in the recipe with half as much baking soda.
 Add the same amount of unsweetened cocoa powder as Dutch-processed cocoa powder that the recipe calls for.